dummbold/Steckdosen-Freund/README.md

 # Steckdosen•Freund
 The **Steckdosen•Freund** is an intelligent controller for outdoor plugs including power measurement, optical control on LEDs and a cool website perfectly to use old smartphones as displays.
-The logic is build on a tiny little ESP-02S programmes with Arduino.
+The logic is build on a tiny little ESP-02S programmed with Arduino.

 It contains an outdoor box with threee plugs and an indoor box with three Shelly PM Mini Gen 3.